KesseNones/EcksDee-Programming-Language/README.md

 ```

 An error was thrown because the argument pushed to the stack was `"Cheese"` which is of type `String`.
-In this case, an error was thrown when trying to cast `"Cheese"` as an `Integer`
+In this case, an error was thrown when trying to cast `"Cheese"` as an `Integer`.
 The equality check is to ensure that the original matches the casted version, which ensures that
 the argument was of type `Integer` because a comparisson error would be thrown due to non-matching
 types otherwise.

-To fix the error thrown, have an argument on the stack if type Integer.
+To fix the error thrown, have an argument on the stack of type `Integer`.

 Fixed Example:
 ```